 Finding a specialist is extremely important.
 Only experienced doctors who have diagnosed and treated this disease before can offer you the most promising and most accurate prognosis.

 Specialists offer knowledge, experience and skill.
 They know the intricacies and subtleties of the disease and have access to the latest advances in technology and treatment options.
 Doctors with years of experience know this disease better than anyone and are better prepared for the challenges associated with it.

 They also have the ability to accurately diagnosis this type of cancer while developing a treatment plan unique to your situation.
 A specialist with experience diagnosing and treating different stages and cell types of pleural mesothelioma can give you the best possible prognosis.

 Doctors inexperienced with the diagnosis and treatment of mesothelioma can make a number of costly mistakes.
 For one, they may misdiagnose your cancer as a less severe respiratory condition, delaying proper treatment.
-They could also misjudge the stage of your cancer and start a treatment plan that is ineffective for your current state of disease.
+They could also misjudge the stage of your cancer and start a treatment plan that is ineffective for your current stage of disease.

 Several factors can help you choose the right doctor to oversee your care.
 Consider the following factors before making a final decision:

 First and foremost, your doctor should have years of experience treating pleural mesothelioma.
 Depending upon what stage you are diagnosed at, you’ll want to select doctors who specialize in the kind of treatment you’ll benefit from the most.
 For example, not everyone is diagnosed early enough to qualify for surgery, but those who do qualify should select a mesothelioma doctor who specializes in thoracic surgery.
 If you don’t qualify for surgery, select oncologists who specialize in chemotherapy or radiation therapy for pleural mesothelioma.